Contact-Control-Interfaces/legacycore/README.md

 This project houses the native C and C++ libraries.

+This repo uses the [Communications repo](https://gitlab.contact.ci/sdk/libraries/communication) as a submodule, so remember to do a `git submodule update --init --recursive` after cloning this repo!

 ## Prerequisites
 - This project utilizes CMake to generate its build files.
 - Targets C++20 and C99 language standards.